SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Experiment 3.2: Vulnerability Search
 ![plot](/figs/cve.jpg)

-An important application of binary code similarity detection is to find similar vulnerable functions.
 We randomly selected 18 Common Vulnerabilities and Exposures (CVEs) functions and detect their similar vulnerable functions.
 For each vulnerable function, we randomly select a vulnerable version